-The High School Assistant Headmaster is Mr. Brett Gilfillan.
+The High School Assistant Headmaster and Faculty Instructional Coach is Mr. Brett Gilfillan.
 He serves as a member of the school's leadership team and supports the Headmaster in responding to parent concerns, observing and evaluating teachers, and handling elevated student issues for the high school.
 He works to infuse the school culture with both joy and self-discipline while building a safe and vibrant school community.
 His focus is on parent, teacher, and student matters (including school rules and procedures, and elevated disciplinary issues) at the high school level.
+He assists the Headmaster in establishing a healthy and vibrant faculty culture, while also assisting in the formation of various professional development opportunities for faculty.